 Another example.
 15 USC 2218(d) requires the use of the Nixon patent policy for federally funded inventions made under fire prevention and control legislation.
 The Nixon patent policy requires federal agencies to take ownership of inventions made in areas that directly address public health and safety.
 Bayh-Dole expressly preempts 15 USC 2218(d) but does so only for subject inventions.
 If an invention arises in federally supported research but isn’t a subject invention, Bayh-Dole does not apply.
 15 USC 2218(d) applies, or other specialized statutes addressing federal ownership of inventions apply.
 But Reagan amended the Nixon patent policy in 1987 to require Bayh-Dole for all agencies even where Bayh-Dole doesn’t apply.
 So the effect of 15 USC 2218(d) is to require, as a matter of federal statute, Bayh-Dole everywhere that Bayh-Dole doesn’t preempt Bayh-Dole.
 Except that Bayh-Dole doesn’t operate, in its federal contracting part, where inventions are not subject inventions.

 So now, apparently, if a contractor fails to acquire ownership of an invention made in work receiving federal support, or a contractor fails to make inventors parties to the funding agreement (as required but not by Bayh-Dole), then the federal government has no interest whatsoever in the invention, and no means other than antitrust law (or specialty statutes) to control the disposition of the invention.
 A crock?
 Or was it the intent of Congress to make things work this way?
 But instead of calling out Bayh-Dole as broken beyond all recognition, people insist that we can fix the law by reference to a mystical non-Congressional “intent” for how the law works.
-It’s fantasy, cast in the usage of law review articles.
+It’s fantasy, recast into the language of law review articles.